martygubar/bds-getting-started/lab-create-bastion/create-bastion.md

 To create the bastion, you will:
 * Log into Oracle Cloud Infrastructure and create a Compute node in the same subnet as your Big Data Service cluster
+* Enable Connectivity from the Bastion to the BDS Cluster
+* Update the bastion with required software (e.g. Kerberos, Java)
 * Connect to Cloudera Manager and add that new Compute Node to the cluster - deploying only gateway roles to it

 ### Requirements